rosyzhou98/140SL-Final-Project/README.md

 ### Recommendations

-We found that income and population of a state are important factors that are relevant to the total tickets sold and should be considered when constructing a pricing optimization model.
+* We found that income and population of a state are important factors that are relevant to the total tickets sold and should be considered when constructing a pricing optimization model.
 Several states, such as California and New York, generally sell better than the other states, and raising ticket prices in these states could potentially bring up revenue.

-Moreover, tickets sold more close to the event date, suggesting another potential price optimization factor.
+* Moreover, more popular events' tickets sold as the event dates approached, suggesting another potential price optimization factor.

 ### Contributors